disruptiveplanets/AIME/code/density/readme.md

 3. Design and implement the lump model

 I also wrote some code in get-exotic-moments which computes the density moments of standard density distributions for use in making a fit with the same distributions.
 I computed them for an ellipsoid and a sphere to confirm that the program worked, then for the rest.
 Then I pushed all the sample asteroids to the supercomputer.

+## Feb 26

+I pulled the fits that were finished (asym, blob, in, out) and started experimenting with them.
+Wrote the interface to the supercomputer.
+But the code is a little broken; there are still some bugs to be worked out.
+The fit doesn't always converge.